keokilee/makahiki/README.md

 * It will ask you if you want to create a superuser.
 Say "yes".
 * IMPORTANT: Use your CAS username as your username.
 This is so that you can authenticate via the CAS login server.
 * Type in a valid email address and any password you like (you probably won't use the password, but emails might be activated later).
+* NOTE: syncdb may fail at this point because some apps depend on tables that are not loaded until the next step.
-* If you have installed South, then you will also need to run `python manage.py migrate` to sync the migrations.
+* Run `python manage.py migrate` to sync the migrations.
-* The database fixtures should be automatically loaded.
-If they are not, type `python manage.py loaddata fixtures/initial_data.json` to load the data in the fixtures folder.
+* To load some sample data into the application, type `python manage.py loaddata fixtures/base_data.json`.

 ## Running the server
 * If the virtual environment is not already active, start it by typing `source <path-to-created-virtual-env>/bin/activate` or `<path-to-created-virtual-env>\Scripts\activate.bat` on Windows.